maitiennguyen/23CCSR/README.md

 - Miscellaneous folders and files:
     - `QuerySeqs`: A folder containing query sequences in fasta format.

-### Required Files for Re-using Search Set
+## Re-using Search Set
+<a name="rerun"></a>

-If you want to re-run the script and the search set remains the same as the previous run (when the argument for -download is 'no'), then the following files, which can be found in the `SearchSetFiles` folder, are required to be in the working directory for the script to run,:
+If you want to re-run the script and the search set remains the same as the previous run (when the argument for -download is 'no'), then the following files, which can be found in the `SearchSetFiles` folder, are **required to be moved into the working directory** for the script to run:

 - `nucl.fna`
 - `prot.faa`